 You may have heard about the Great Firewall of China.
 It’s the massive body of censorship laws regulating the Chinese public, and this year has heralded in a new level of restrictions.
-Of course, necessity is the mother of invention.
-After all, you can’t expect a national population of roughly 1.3 billion people to just sit back while you take away their Glee, Facebook, and Google services.
-As the censorship laws get more restrictive, Chinese citizens get more creative with their attempts to smuggle in the blocked materials, and VPNs are at the forefront of the battle, becoming ever more prevalent with each passing law.
+As the censorship laws get more restrictive, Chinese citizens get more creative with their attempts to go around them, and VPNs are at the forefront of the battle, becoming ever more prevalent with each passing law.

 The 5 Best VPNs for China

-VPNs rise to the occasion, attempting to override these stifling laws that prohibit social and entertainment outlet usage from the public.
-Many are successful at initially undermining the system, but the government persists.
-In fact, only the best VPN for China will battle through and continuously provide service, earning them loyalty from their foreign membership.
+VPNs rise to the occasion, but many of them aren't successful.
+Only the best VPNs for China will continuously provide service, earning them loyalty from their foreign membership.
 Here is a list of some of the most resilient and hard-working VPN services that just won’t quit:

 Stealth servers in Hong Kong